Prudhvi0001/Prudhvi0001.github.io/_posts/2020-08-28-AdvanceMLPipeline.md

 > **What is the Business Problem for this particular scenario ?**
 >
-> **What are you trying to slove/Predict?**
+> **What are you trying to solve/Predict?**
 >
 > **Do you really need a Machine Learning Approach to solve this Problem?**

 Here are some tips to know if you really need if you need a machine learning approach.

-- Are there any repeating pattrens that you want to understand (Fraud/UnFraudlent Transactions)
+- Are there any repeating patterns that you want to understand (Fraud/UnFraudlent Transactions)
-- Do you have required data to understand the pattrens.
+- Do you have required data to understand the patterns.
 (Good data : Rows = 10X the number of [features/Columns](https://en.wikipedia.org/wiki/Feature_(machine_learning)) you have)
-- Understand the type of prediction that you want to make wheather it is an Binary/Multi Classification problem or you need to predict a Continuos value(Regression) such as stock price.
+- Understand the type of prediction that you want to make whether it is a Binary/Multi Classification problem or you need to predict a Continues value(Regression) such as stock price.

 **Wait.................................**..*! you are not ready yet.*